 Can Balance Disorders be Cured?

 Dizziness treatment depends on the cause of the balance problem.
-BPPV can be easily treated with the Epley maneuvers.
-Treatment for other disorders may require a multidisciplinary approach involving your doctor, physiotherapist, as well as our audiologist.
+BPPV can be easily treated with the Epley Manoeuvres Treatment for other disorders may require a multidisciplinary approach involving your doctor, physiotherapist, as well as our audiologist.

 Seek immediate medical attention if you are dizzy, and experiencing any of the following symptoms: Chest Pain; Severe Headache; High Fever; Head Injury; Shortness of Breath; Irregular Heartbeat; Seizures; Stiff Neck; Sudden changes in Speech, Vision or Hearing; Vomiting; Weakness or Numbness in your Face; Weakness in your arm or leg.